Skip to main content

 Dr. Randy Hammond studies all aspects of the human visual system.
 This extends from basic studies of the cornea, lens and retina to applied studies of visual processing within the brain.
 A primary focus of his laboratory has been the investigation of how lifestyle, primarily dietary, influences both the development of degenerative disease and the normal function of the central nervous system.
 For example, psychophysical methods are used to measure the concentration of the dietary carotenoids lutein and zeaxanthin within the fovea (termed macular pigment or the macula lutea) and have related those pigments to various aspects of retinal and brain function.

-Laboratory: Vision Sciences Laboratory
+Vision Sciences Laboratory

 Dr. Jennifer McDowell studies the nature of cognitive control.
 Effective cognitive control mediates important decisions on a daily basis.
 Healthy people have wide variations in their ability to invoke cognitive control, but specific subgroups have far greater problems with this behavioral regulation mechanism.
 Cognitive control deficits occur in many clinical groups, ranging from children who are obese to adults with psychiatric disorders, and especially those with psychotic disorders.
 Dr. McDowell integrates behavioral and multi-modal brain imaging methods (f/MRI, EEG, MEG) to provide a comprehensive understanding of cognitive problems.
 An important goal is to determine the extent to which cognitive control is plastic, and particularly how it may be enhanced.
-This is highly relevant for populations at risk, and also relevant for people who do not have a clinical diagnoses, but may be at risk by virtue of being genetically related to someone with a psychiatric disorder, being obese, or having other characteristics that may predispose one to improperly modulated cognitive control.
+This is highly relevant for populations at risk, and also relevant for people who do not have a clinical diagnosis, but may be at risk by virtue of being genetically related to someone with a psychiatric disorder, being obese, or having other characteristics that may predispose one to improperly modulated cognitive control.
 She and Dr. Clementz co-direct the Clinical and Cognitive Neuroscience Laboratory.

-Laboratory: Clinical and Cognitive Neuroscience Laboratory
+Clinical and Cognitive Neuroscience Laboratory (CCNL)

 Dr. Dean Sabatinelli addresses the dynamic brain mechanisms that underlie emotional stimulus processing.
 Through the use of noninvasive measures including functional magnetic resonance imaging (fMRI), dense-array electroencephalography (EEG), and peripheral psychophysiological recording, he investigates the organization of cortical and subcortical networks during emotional perception and imagery.
 Their research results are generally consistent with the hypothesis that affective cues engage basic brain processes that have evolved to mediate appetitive and defensive behaviors.
 Tracking the action of the brain requires exquisite resolution in space and time, thus the lab is also focused on refining the techniques used to acquire and analyze high-resolution brain imaging data.